-Note: from 2005 the maximum annual limit for these deductions summed up is 50,000EEK per taxpayer and not more than 50% of taxable income (less economic activity related costs in case of self-employed).
+\Note: from 2005 the maximum annual limit for these deductions summed up is 50,000 EEK (3,196 EUR in 2011, and 1,920 EUR in 2012) per taxpayer and not more than 50% of taxable income (less economic activity related costs in case of self-employed). \\ less economic activity related costs in case of self-employed, maintenance, housing loan interest and training expenditure deductions and basic allowances.